auth-global/self-documenting-cryptography/README.md

 A minimal example of a complete high-level application of PHKDF without key stretching is included in API documentation as [`hkdfSimple`](phkdf/lib/Crypto/PHKDF/Primitives.hs).
 This demonstrates using two calls to `phkdfStream` in order to taking initial keying material and turning those secrets into an unbounded pseudorandom stream.
 Any two non-overlapping portions of this pseudorandom stream may be safely revealed or otherwise used independently of each other.

-Taking a step up in complexity, [`phkdfVerySimple`]((phkdf/lib/Crypto/PHKDF/Primitives.hs)) adds key stretching via a single call to the similarly dangerous and low-level `phkdfSlowExtract` function, which itself is two calls `phkdfStream`.
+Taking a step up in complexity, [`phkdfVerySimple`](phkdf/lib/Crypto/PHKDF/Primitives.hs) adds key stretching via a single call to the similarly dangerous and low-level `phkdfSlowExtract` function, which itself is two calls `phkdfStream`.
 Adding in one more call for safe final output expansion, this high-level protocol involves three calls to `phkdfStream` in total.
 This example is the simplest demonstration of the actual portmanteau that PHKDF recommends using.

 The next step up in complextiy is [`phkdfSimple`](phkdf/lib/Crypto/PHKDF.hs), which is the simplest worked example that is provided an actual reference implementation instead of being relegated to API documentation.
 All the additional features are various niceties.
 For example, generous length padding is added so that even multi-kilobyte passwords are processed in constant number of cryptographic operations.

 This length padding creates another tagging opportunity which is exposed as the `long-tag` parameter which is ideal for conveying longer messages.
 Another addition is the `echo-tags` vector of bitstrings.
 The plaintext of each individual bitstring gets hashed exactly three times, providing another great option for longer messages.
 Finally, the `credentials` vector is added with the intention of supporting Two-Secret Key Derivation (2SKD) schemes not unlike 1Password.

 Finally [`phkdfPass`](phkdf/lib/Crypto/PHKDF.hs) adds the ability to safely add additional tweaks and secrets to the final output stream after the expensive key-stretching computation has been completed.
 While it is essentially a design study for the G3P, it might possibly be of interest for deployment.
-This function is the G3P minus bcrypt, as the G3P uses PHKDF in a wrap-around integration of bcrypt.
+This function is the G3P minus bcrypt, as the G3P provides a full wrap-around integration of bcrypt inside PHKDF.

 ## Why Adopt Cryptoacoustics?

 From a certain point of view that is particularly cautious, the G3P's application of cryptoacoustics is nothing more than a novel justification for the `FixedInfo` parameters mentioned in [NIST SP 800-56C](https://csrc.nist.gov/pubs/sp/800/56/c/r2/final), or alternatively the `Label` and `Context` parameters mentioned in [NIST SP 800-108](https://csrc.nist.gov/pubs/sp/800/108/r1/final), which this section refers to as _contextual parameters_.

 Furthermore, the G3P applies these insights to the topic of password hashing to make specific suggestions about what kind of data to include in these contextual parameters.
-So from this point of view, the changes adopted by the G3P are particularly cautious and low-risk.
+So from this point of view, the changes adopted by the G3P are particularly low-risk.

 I know of no theoretical basis for believing the cryptoacoustic constructions deployed by the G3P are workably secure in the way I conjecture they are.
 Clearly this situation is not ideal, and should not be tolerated in the long run.

 However, in the short run, I'm unconcerned about this state of affairs.
 Successfully attacking the G3P's cryptoacoustic properties requires a non-trivial response by somebody who cares enough.
 This scenario would be a secondary cybersecurity concern anyway, as this very concern has been largely or entirely neglected until now.

-A failure of a cryptoacoustic construction would not represent a security vulnerability according to common cybersecurity practices of 2023, and thus a failure of cryptoacoustics would mean only a return to the current status quo.
+I often agree with Imre Lakatos's philosophy of science, especially his notion of a _research program_, and suggest treating the idea of cryptoacoustics as a research program.

+A total failure of the cryptoacoustic research program, which is relatively unlikely, would only represent a return to today's status quo.
+A total failure of any specific cryptoacoustic construction, which is well within the realm of plausibility, would not even be recognized as a vulnerability at all by today's standards.

 Thus it seems smart to take some of the oldest password hash functions that have continued to be viable for new, well-informed, high-security deployments, and deploy them in a new way that provides incentives to more deeply understand our existing tools from a new point of view.

-I often agree with Imre Lakatos's philosophy of science, especially his notion of a _research program_, and suggest treating the idea of cryptoacoustics as a research program.

 Whether or not the particular cryptoacoustic constructions employed by the G3P stand up to scrutiny in the long term, deeper study of these issues might someday pave the way for new cryptographic hash functions that have enhanced cryptoacoustic potential by maximizing the _minimum obscuration overhead_ for contextual parameters.